PeppermintDrop/kingdom-cum-renamer/README.md

 Built with Electron, React, Vite.

-Some technical stuff (Troubleshooting):
+Dev Notes & Transparency
+I am primarily a designer and "vibe-coder."
+I built the core logic and the UI myself, but I used AI assistance to handle the heavy lifting for the following parts:
+Multilingual Support: The UI is available in EN, DE, FR, ES, and JP.
+AI was used to ensure accurate translations and localization across the entire interface.
-Video Player: Had a massive headache with the HTML5 player not clearing the buffer when switching files.
-Fixed it by using key={selectedFile.path} to force React to remount the player node every time.
+Troubleshooting (Electron/React): I hit a wall with the HTML5 video player not clearing its buffer when switching files.
+The solution — using a key={selectedFile.path} to force React to remount the player — was developed with AI support.

-API/CORS: To avoid CORS hell with local file protocols, I'm proxying all TPDB requests through Electron's native net module in the main process.
+API Proxying: To bypass CORS issues with local file protocols, I implemented a proxy for TPDB requests using Electron's native net module in the main process, guided by AI best practices.

-How to run it:
+How to run it
+npm install
-If you want to build it yourself: npm install npm run dev (for dev mode) npm run build (to compile the .exe)
+npm run dev
+npm run build (to package the app)

 Pricing (Robin Hood Policy):
 This is Pay What You Want on Gumroad.